17 Ways to Pray for Your Church

 Christ reassures us that if we abide in Him, and His words abide in us, we can ask anything according to His will and know that He will give it to us (John 15:10, 16).

 Though hearing this promise over and over can become trite…we must hear it as that which rouses us from our sleepy prayerlessness and drives us joyfully to our knees.
 It is good to pray for whole church issues, and personal items.

 Take a moment to recall church wide issues that we have been praying for, and want to be growing in as a church (NOTE: prepare to be encouraged as how God has been answering the prayers of his people over these strange Corona months.
 He is at work!):

-- Pray for our church’s witness of unity in diversity (ages and life stages, ethnicity, various stages and phases of ability or disability, etc.); that we would reflect Trinitarian love and unity to the world (Rev. 7:9-10)
+- Pray for our church’s witness of unity in diversity (ages and life stages, ethnicity, various stages and phases of ability or disability, etc.); that we would reflect Trinitarian love and unity to the world (Gal 3:28; Rom 12:4-5; Rev 7:9-10)

-- Pray for our daily lives this week at work and at home.
-Pray that we would do good in the world, honor God (2 Cor.
-5:9), and proclaim the gospel with love in our hearts and a desire to see others come to know Christ as their greatest joy.
-(Rom.
-1:16)
+- Pray for our daily lives this week at work and at home (2 Cor 5:9).
+Pray that we would display Christ to our children, love our spouses sacrificially, do good in the world, honor God, and proclaim the gospel faithfully with a desire to see the lost come to know Christ as their greatest joy (Rom 1:16)

 - Pray that the members of our church will be full of zeal in bearing witness to Christ in our community, (1 John 1:3; Romans 12:2), encouraging one another as participants in the Great Commission of Christ.